Azure/ARM-private-deployment/README.md

 5. Open the variables side panel and add a variable called **armConnection** with a value of the name of the service connection noted in step 1.

-> You can also change the **vmImage** option if you do not have an Ubuntu Azure Devops runner.
+> You can also change the **vmImage** option if you do not have an Ubuntu Azure DevOps runner.
 You will need to ensure that the runner has the Azure CLI installed if it's a self-hosted runner.

 6. Save and run the pipeline.